Arif Satria (academic): Early life and education

 Arif Satria born to Faruk Hasan and Sri Utami, as second child from three.
-He took his primary education from SD Islam 2 Pekalongan graduated in 1984 and junior high from SMP Islam Pekalongan graduated in 1987.
-He later went to SMA Muhammadiyah Pekalongan for senior high and graduated in 1990.
+He took his primary education from Islam Elementary School 2 of Pekalongan (SD Islam 2 Pekalongan) graduated in 1984 and junior high from Islam Junior High School of Pekalongan (SMP Islam Pekalongan) graduated in 1987.
+He later went to Muhammadiyah Senior High School of Pekalongan (SMA Muhammadiyah Pekalongan) for senior high and graduated in 1990.

 After finishing his primary and secondary education in his hometown Pekalongan, Arif went to IPB University, which at that time known as Bogor Agricultural Institute, and enrolled the Department of Agricultural Social and Economics in 1990 and graduated in 1995 as bachelor's in agricultural extension.
 He later went for master's degree in Village Sociology under Department of Communication Sciences and Community Development in same university and graduated in 1999.
 He took his PhD in Marine Policies from the Department of Marine Social Science, Kagoshima University, graduated in 2006.
 He was head of student representative during his junior high school period.
 During his university student period, he was a member of Muslim Students' Association and was became one of Presidium of the Bogor Agricultural Institute Student Senate.